 Tip 1 – Add Oil for Flavor & Color

 Water and whole wheat flour are the primary ingredients that can be used to make the dough.
-However, if you want an aromatic flavour in your roti, add some oil in the flour. a small amount of oil in the flour will do no harm.
+However, if you want an aromatic flavor in your roti, add some oil to the flour. a small amount of oil in the flour will do no harm.
 A drizzle of ghee or olive oil will enhance the taste of the roti and keep it soft for a longer period.
 Oil not only helps in binding the dough but also makes the roti soft.
-You may use clarified butter, vegetable oil or olive oil in the flour.
+You may use clarified butter, vegetable oil, or olive oil in the flour.

 Tip 2- Add Herbs to Help Digestion

 This tip is relevant if you are preparing dough for pooris.
 Everyone loves eating fluffy pooris served with scrumptious curry and chutney.
 The problem is a hearty breakfast may make you feel quite full and lethargic.
 To avoid the heaviness, add herbs like ajwain, which is loaded with several medicinal properties and is also great for digestion.

 Tip 3- Use Warm Water to Make the Dough Soft